 After the worship time, which usually lasts about an hour, everyone is invited to a “coffee hour” where, along with having some caffeination (and juice and snacks), you can meet a few people and have a little conversation.
 No pressure to do that, of course.
 If you’d like to remain anonymous, we totally understand.

-There’s plenty of free parking in our lot and usually you can find some easily on the street as well.
+There’s free parking in our lot and usually you can find some easily on the street as well.
 You can get here using Metra and Pace, if you prefer public transportation.
 Located one block from the Green Bay Bicycle trail, we also encourage walking and biking.
 And we have a bike rack in front of the church.

 725 Pine St.